 Adding to this complexity, people very rarely eat meals that are solely made of carbohydrates, fat or proteins.
 Instead we eat real meals, full of different foods that are locked together in physical and biochemical ways to create what’s called a ‘food matrix’.
 There are complex interplays between the different ingredients in the meal – something that gets overlooked in studies that just focus on single blood molecules or nutrients.

 So it’s vital to capture the full daily pattern of responses to mixed meals, together with information about the microbiome, if we’re to really understand what’s going on inside the body on an individual level.

 Our PREDICT 1 and 2 studies form part of the first and largest nutritional response research programme to have brought together all these elements.

 We’re working in collaboration with nutritional scientists at some of the world’s leading academic institutions including King’s College London, Massachusetts General Hospital and Stanford University to monitor blood fat, sugar and insulin levels throughout the day in response to a range of meals and nutrients in thousands of people.
 We also gather information about microbiome diversity and data on activity, sleep, hunger and mood.

 It all adds up to millions of measurements - the richest, largest dataset of its kind that has ever been gathered.

 The results from our first study, PREDICT 1, have recently been published in leading medical journal Nature Medicine.
 We measured nutritional responses in more than a thousand participants, including hundreds of pairs of twins, and were surprised to discover that even identical twins - who share all their genes and most of their environment - have very different nutritional responses to the same foods.

-We’re feeding all this information into our hungry algorithm, which crunches the data and spits out predictions about how an individual will respond to any given meal.
+We’re using artificial intelligence to use this data to predict about how an individual will respond to any given meal.
 Right now, our predictions are a good match for what happens in real life, and they will only get better as our dataset grows.